SuffolkLITLab/EfileProxyServer/docs/wsdl2java.md

 # WSDL2Java: Generating the SOAP code

+The proxy server uses SOAP to communicate with Tyler's Efiling Manager servers (EFM).
+SOAP describes the procedure calls that can be made to the server using XML.
+The SOAP library that we use, CXF, converts these procedure calls, their arguments, and connections to the EFM, into generated Java classes that the proxy can use and call.

+It's possible (abiet unlikely) for Tyler to update some of these procedure calls or the arguments that they take, meaning our generated java classes will be out of date, and we'll need to update them.
+This document tries to capture the steps needed to update those generated classes.

 Tbh, this is a mess.
 The rough steps are below.

 NOTE: the exact links to the SOAP services in this doc aren't really exact: they're examples.